Greenlight logo

 4. Only purchase from trusted merchants

-Use your best judgment when making online purchases to avoid untrustworthy retailers.
+Use your best judgment when making online purchases to avoid untrustworthy retailers and getting scammed online.
 How?
-Make sure the website looks legitimate, check reviews, and see if the company requires your CVV — which helps protect your banking info.
+Before making a purchase, confirm that the website’s checkout process requires your CVV or CVC.
+This is a small step that helps protect your card info.

 5. Protect your physical card

-The easiest way to protect your CVV?
+The easiest way to protect your CVV and CVC?
 Keep track of your debit card.
-Contact your bank immediately to cancel and reorder your card if you lose it — or think you may have lost it.
+Contact your bank immediately to cancel and reorder your card if you lose it or suspect it may have been lost.

 Greenlight tip: Make your debit card one-of-a-kind by personalizing it!
 Use Greenlight’s Custom Debit Card feature to create a card with a selfie, family photo, or fun color on the front.
 The best part?
 A unique card is easier to keep track of.